How to get the best from a week of precious revision and study time

-Put some time aside at the beginning and end of the week to spend looking at the whole subject, reviewing everything you’ve learned.
+Set some time at the beginning and end of the week to spend looking at the whole subject, reviewing everything you’ve learned so far.

-Don't forget to give yourself a bit of time off and build in some breaks to make sure all your revision has a chance to go in – it's best to take a 5 minute break every 25 minutes - sometimes called the Pomodoro method.
+Don't forget to give yourself a bit of time off and build in some breaks to make sure all your revision has a chance to go in – it's best to take a five-minute break every 25 minutes.
+This is sometimes called the Pomodoro method.

 Avoid that comfort zone of spending too much time on what you already feel confident about.
 Now's the last chance to face up to and brush up on your weakest topics.

 Test yourself ruthlessly using flashcards, quizzes or just by hiding sections of your notes.